Parkinson's UK invests in development of potential new drugs to protect brain cells using mitochondria

 We're providing £1.6m through our Virtual Biotech programme to develop a potential new treatment targeting mitochondria to protect brain cells in Parkinson's patients.

-Parkinson's UK is partnering with US company Lucy Therapeutics and the Michael J Fox Foundation to accelerate the development of new drugs targeting mitochondria, the tiny powerhouses inside our cells.
+Parkinson's UK is partnering with US company Lucy Therapeutics to accelerate the development of new drugs targeting mitochondria, the tiny powerhouses inside our cells.

 If this project is successful, the treatment will be ready to move towards clinical trials in people.